Knee Brace for Torn Ligaments: How to Treat MCL, ACL, PCL, and LCL Injury

 - Direct Impact: A direct blow or hit to any of your knee ligaments, including LCL, PCL, ACL, or MCL, from a collision can result in knee ligament injury.

-- Overextension: Extra extension or stretching of ligaments during exercises, jumping, or other recreational activities is another reason for injury to knee ligaments.
+- Overextension: Over-extension or extension of ligaments during sports, hopping, or other entertainment opportunities is another cause of knee ligament injuries.

 Symptoms of Ligament Injuries and How to Diagnose Them